 If the intersection of longitudinal and transverse stiffeners will be located in a tension zone, then make the longitudinal stiffener continuous to facilitate fatigue detailing.
-Terminate the longitudinal stiffener (beyond the tension zone) by:

-1) Welding the longitudinal stiffener to the face of a transverse stiffener, using a fillet weld, or
+Terminate the longitudinal stiffener (beyond the tension zone) by welding the longitudinal stiffener to the face of a transverse stiffener, using a fillet weld.
+Welded shop splices in longitudinal stiffeners should be complete-penetration groove welds.